fablue/imko/README.md

 This is pretty straight forward as well.
 The third thing to notice: Providing an empty constructor is essential to make sure that the system can instantiate a new car for you.
 Don't worry the -1 does not appear in any mutations :relaxed:

-Lets create an Engine and a TuningKit definition in a similar fashion:
+Let's create an Engine and a TuningKit definition in a similar fashion:

 ```kotlin
 class TuningKit(boost: Int) : Immutable<TuningKit>() {